 Sold For: $30 million

 Acquired Date: Oct.
 2016

 Reasons for Success

-When I was growing up, Consumer Reports was the authority in consumer product reviews.
-But in the 2000’s, Consumer Reports seemed to have lost their way.
-They didn’t adapt to the online revolution very well.
-This opened opportunities for new entries into the market, plus with mix of affiliate marketing to fuel this growth.
-Wirecutter is successful because they:
+There are many sites like Wirecutter, but few execute as well.
+When I was growing up, Consumer Reports was the authority on consumer product reviews.
+But in the 2000s, the publication seemed to have lost its way.
+It didn’t adapt to the online revolution very well.

-- Hired domain experts on the consumer products they’ve reviewed
+- Hired domain experts to review consumer products

 - Had detailed reviews and cited external sources

-- Focused on ‘best of’ review format and not so much individual reviews
+- Focused on the “best of” review format and didn’t publish many individual reviews

-A good portion of their affiliate revenue comes from Amazon Associates program.
-This is speculation, but suspect they are the largest Amazon affiliate.
+A good portion of Wirecutter’s affiliate revenue comes from the Amazon Associates program.
+I’m willing to speculate that the site is Amazon’s largest affiliate.

 Wirecutter’s reviews are some of the best out there.
-If you plan on writing any reviews in your niche, I suggest you look at their format and how can you improve upon it.
+If you plan on writing any reviews in your niche, I suggest you look at the format the site uses and how can you improve upon it.